verboompj/Networking/Accelerated Networking & Performance Testing.md

 ### lets push some packets !

+I'll start with the basic, Non accelerated VM's , so the VM's without Accelerated Networking enabled.

 First i downloaded [Iperf3](https://iperf.fr/iperf-download.php) onto both machines and extracted the files.

 I disabled the firewall for this test.

-Next i ran the first VM , FEVM1,  as Server in iperf : ` iperf3 -s`

-For a full list of commands run ` iperf3 -h`
+Next i ran the first VM , FEVM1,  as Server in iperf : ` iperf3 -s` For a full list of commands run ` iperf3 -h`

+[img]

+On the BAVM1 I ran the socalled Client mode , with the following parameters: `iperf3 -c ace:cab:deca:fe::5 -b 0 -P 1 -6`
+* the `-b 0` means -b for Bandwidth, 0 for unlimited
+* the `-P 1` for the number of parralel running flows / Streams the client initiates
+* and the `-6` to force connectivity over IPv6

+[img]

+The results show a 1.7Gbps of bandwidth consumed by iperf.
+Not quite the 6Gbps the VM has available on Aggregated bandwidth.
+This has to do with the number of streams that iperf uses, and the limits on the NIC that come with running a single stream.
+If we re-run iperf to leverage 8 parralel streams, watch what happends:

+`iperf3 -c ace:cab:deca:fe::5 -b 0 -P 8 -6`

+[img]

+We hit the defined limits as described for this specific VM type.